 What time do I take my child to camp on the first day?

-The drop off time for all programs is between 1:00 and 3:00 pm on Sunday.
+The drop off time for all regular campers is between 1:00 and 3:00 pm on Sunday.

 When do I pick my child up on the last day of camp?

-The pickup time is between 9:30 am and 11:00 am on Saturday.
+The pickup time is between 9:30 am and 11:00 am on Saturday this includes ASIT's.
 On pickup day, please plan on spending at least 30 minutes touring camp with your child.
 This is also a great time to take pictures, so don't forget your camera.
 We will have lunch available for families wishing to stay and picnic.